Host a Lead for Nebraska AmeriCorps Fellow

 Contribute to the fellowship cost-share.

-The investment for hosting a fellow differs according to the cost of living per region.
-It includes a living allowance, housing, health insurance, training and education and fellowship support.
+The investment for hosting an AmeriCorps Fellow differs according to the cost of living per region.
+It includes a living allowance, housing, health insurance, training, education, and fellowship support.

-Fellows are neither employees of the host nor LFNE, but host organizations provide a service fee to LFNE which is redistributed to the fellow through monthly scholarships, as per IRS guidelines.
+AmeriCorps Fellows are neither employees of the host nor LFNE, but host organizations provide a service fee to LFNE which is redistributed to the fellow through monthly stipends, as per IRS guidelines.
 LFNE works with each host to develop a creative locally tailored financing strategy.